prmanna/tech-book/content/docs/Programming-tips/_index.md

 ## Bit Manipulation

-* XORing a bit with 1 always flips the bit
+* XORing a bit with 1 always flips the bit, whereas XO Ring with O will never change it.